jesbu1/e-mission-eval-public-data-docs/README.md

 #### Reroutes
 Since the data was collected over multiple months, there were small reroutes to some of the trajectories.
 Notably:
-- I used a ramp instead of stairs to wheel the e-bike to the bikeshare dock (see Acknowledgements below)
+- I used a ramp instead of stairs to wheel the non-bikeshare e-bike to the bikeshare dock (see Acknowledgements below)
 - The express bus was rerouted from the Temporary Transbay Terminal to the Salesforce Transit Center
 - I was not allowed to ride the LBNL shuttle after the first round and the replacement UC Berkeley shuttle route was off by a block